calderonf/FaceDetectionAndTracking/README.md

 # FaceDetectionAndTracking
-Functional and real time face tracker baded in Opencv with Haar Cascades as detector and Mosse as tracking algorithms
+Functional and real time face tracker based in Opencv with Haar Cascades as detector and Mosse as tracking algorithms

 ## Instructions